This article will help you:

 A Sex Offender Registry Check can quickly identify if someone is a risk to a vulnerable population and the general public, including employees and customers.
 Almost all sex offenses may be considered job-relevant when individually assessing someone’s suitability for employment, which is in compliance with the Equal Employment Opportunity Commission’s guidance.

 Checkr offers an instant, nationwide search of all 50 states and the District of Columbia’s sex offender registries.
 The search results include the type(s) of offenses that occurred and personal identifiers, such as date of birth (DOB).
-Checkr confirms results using the national and state registries, including the National Sex Offender Database (NSOPW).
+Checkr confirms results using the national and state sources, including the National Sex Offender Public Website (NSOPW).

 To be a registered sex offender, a person must: